Explore Jobs

 2. How often should you update your CV?

-You should update your CV every time you apply for a new job to make sure that you include relevant keywords and skills.
-In general, you should maintain your CV by adding new careers, certifications, publications, or degrees you get as you get them so it’s up to date.
+Update your CV every time you apply for a new job to ensure it includes relevant keywords and skills.
+Regularly maintain your CV by adding new experiences, certifications, or educational achievements.

 3. Does order matter on a CV?